tommck/azure-functions-openapi-blogs/Article 2.md

 One thing that you may notice is that, at the top of the function, there is very little information about the method expect the name (e.g. "CreateOrder").

-To give client devs more information about the methods being exposed by an API, we can add C# XML Documentation information to the code and, if configured for it, Swashbuckle will incorporate that too.
+Above, when I said "Swashbuckle only has access to things that can be discovered through Reflection", I was lying (Forgive me!).
+To give client devs more information about the methods being exposed by an API, we can add C# XML Documentation information to the code and, if configured for it, Swashbuckle will incorporate that too, which can be invaluable.

-### Comments
+### First, Add Comments

 We now add comments like this to our C# code (Functions and DTOs)